rochefort-lab/fissa/README.rst

 Contains example code.
 You can load the notebooks as .ipynb directly in GitHub, or on your system if you know how to use jupyter notebooks.
+The example notebooks can also be run interactively on `Binder <https://mybinder.org/v2/gh/rochefort-lab/fissa/master?filepath=examples>`__.

 examples/exampleData/
 ~~~~~~~~~~~~~~~~~~~~~